 Many states with multiple diploma pathways do not track which students take which pathway.

 Paper Thin?
 Why All High School Diplomas Are Not Created Equal provides a state-by-state analysis of the different types of diplomas that states awarded to the Class of 2014 and evaluates whether each adequately prepares its recipient for college and a career.

-Traditionally underserved students are less likely to graduate with a CCR diploma than their peers, but gaps are smaller in states such as Arkansas, Indiana, and Texas, all of which require all students to pursue a CCR diploma.
-In Texas, for example, 86.1 percent of white students and 85.7 percent of Latino students earned a CCR diploma—a difference of only 0.4 percentage points.
+Traditionally underserved students are less likely to graduate with a CCR diploma than their peers, but gaps are smaller in states like Arkansas, Indiana, and Texas that require all students to pursue a CCR diploma.
+In Texas, for example, 86.1% of white students and 85.7% of Latino students earned a CCR diploma—a difference of only 0.4 percentage points.
 In Maryland, which offers a CCR diploma but does not require students to pursue it, the CCR gap between the two student subgroups was more than 22 percentage points.